jcli1023/NSERC-eng234/README.md

 # NSERC-eng234

-Files for testing demo Meaningful Camera from DSMP Lab
+Files for testing demo Object Movement Detection by Real-Time Deep Learning for Security Surveillance Camera from DSMP Lab